h-bails/tubular-retro/DEPLOYMENT.md

 ### 2. Heroku CLI

-The quickest way to set up this project in Heroku is to [install the Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) on your machine, but you can also follow the following steps directly from your Heroku dashboard.
+The quickest way to set up this project in Heroku is to [install the Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) in your environment, but you can also follow the following steps directly from your Heroku dashboard.

 ### 3. Log in to Heroku